Case Study

 Solution

-Playing its part in the growing industry of ready-to-eat meat products, Burns & McDonnell performed engineering services to expand the client’s existing case-ready pepperoni production facility.
-The 50,000-square-foot expansion was built to accommodate the need for new warehouse and shipping space as well as a new process line that increased the company’s capacity to produce fresh ground beef, beef and pork cuts, and meal kits ready for distribution to retail grocers.
+Playing its part in the growing industry of ready-to-eat pepperoni products, Burns & McDonnell performed engineering services to expand the client’s existing pepperoni production facility.
+The 50,000-square-foot expansion was built to accommodate the need for new warehouse and shipping space as well as a new process line that increased the company’s capacity to produce ready-to-eat pepperoni products for distribution to retail grocers.

 Read The Case Study